YuvarajAchariya/ExpenseTracker/README.md

 # ExpenseTracker
 ExpenseTracker is an interactive application built using React library where users can track their day and Monthly Expense.

+Technologies used:

+React JS : a.
+Functional Based Components b.
+React hooks: useState, useEffect, useReducer.

+DataBase: data are stored using objects